-Have students read aloud and/or sign the stories from either the Stories or Take-Away Readers to their classmates.
+Have students read aloud and/or sign the stories from either the Stories or the Take-Away Readers to their classmates.
 Divide longer stories into three or four sections so more students have reading time.
-Arrange to have students visit another classroom to read parts of a story.
-Choose a story the students read well, and practice with them before the presentation, or invite a classroom of younger students to hear a story read.
+Arrange to have a student visit another classroom to read a story.
+Choose a story the student reads well and practice with the student before the presentation or invite a classroom of younger students to hear a story read.
 Have several students read parts of the story.